kernelci/kernelci-api/doc/early-access.md

 api.early-access.token = "<your-api-token-here>"
 storage.early-access-azure-<your-username>.credentials = "?sp=rcwdl&st=...<your-full-storage-token-here>"
 ```

+> **Note**: If your username contains a dot or any special character, please
+> surround it with quotes to ensure it gets parsed correctly as TOML.
+For
+> example: `storage."early-access-azure-my.name".credentials = "..."`.

 Then here's a quick way to check it's working, still in the same container: